UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_08.md

 `cross_val_score()` was just returning that last column, but here we get the time spent and the training scores.

-We can calculate the mean of each column for the total 10 folds.
+We can calculate the mean of each column on the 10 folds.

 It’s a bit unfortunate that they call it “test\_score” in scikit-learn;
 for us this is a validation score.